 Qualcomm, vivo, also think that the PDSCH allocation would need to be guaranteed to be the same.

-ZTE, Ericsson, CATT, Nokia, NSB consider it is not an essential issue.
+ZTE, Ericsson, CATT, Nokia, NSB, Samsung consider it is not an essential issue.

 DMRS Collision for 15 KHz + CRS rate matching pattern

 [Ericsson] When LTE and NR co-exist on the same carrier, the NR UE can, if operating on 15 kHz subcarrier spacing, be informed about the position of the CRS using the RRC parameter lte-CRS-ToMatchAround .
 However, as can be seen in Figure 1, when an additional DMRS symbol is configured to the UE, it collides with CRS, leading to degraded performance.